kontalk/desktopclient-java/README.md

 - Use the existing Kontalk account from your phone.
 - Synchronized contact list (=XMPP roster).
 - Add new Kontalk users by phone number.
-- The client automatically requests public keys for save communication.
+- The client automatically requests public keys for safe communication.
 - Your communication with Kontalk users is encrypted by default.

 ... and beyond: